Skip to main content

 Schedule recurring emails (cron)

 Send emails on a repeating schedule using standard cron syntax.
 Provide either max_jobs (fire at most N times) or deadline (stop firing after this datetime) as the termination condition.
+Use start_at to delay when the schedule begins firing; omit it to start immediately.

 from datetime import datetime, timezone